 Turbulence and adverse weather conditions can pose significant challenges to air travel safety.
 Turbulence can result in passenger injuries and aircraft damage, while severe weather conditions can affect visibility and disrupt flight paths.

-To address these risks, advanced weather forecasting, pilot training, and onboard safety measures are essential.
+Advanced weather forecasting, pilot training, and onboard safety measures are essential to address these risks.

 Incidents during takeoff and landing, including runway excursions and veer-offs, can lead to accidents and damage to aircraft.

 Proper runway maintenance, adherence to operating procedures, and pilot training contribute to safer runway operations.